M33K00/HRDMD/README.md

 ## Project Description

-An app specifically made for HR Departments with built-in HRMS and Document Tracker
+An app specifically made for HR Departments with built-in HRMS and Task Tracker/Manager

 ## Installation